tunedin-ctrl/overthewire-wargames/leviathan/leviathan1.md

 +++ exited (status 0) +++
 ```

-In the above code, the strcmp is comparing against the string `sex` which is likely the password.
-So, I execute `./check` again with the string `sex` and it got me into a shell terminal which then I just use `cat /etc/leviathan_pass/leviathan2` which works since the owner of the executable is leviathan2.
-Pretty much these steps got me the password.
+In the above code, the `strcmp` is comparing against the string `sex` which is likely the password.
+So, I execute `./check` again with the string `sex` and it got me inside a shell terminal and got me the password after using `cat /etc/leviathan_pass/leviathan2`.
+The reason why this works is that the owner of the executable is leviathan2 as shown when executing `ls -la` intially.

+Pretty much all these steps got me to the password.
+In this challenge, it taught me how to use `ltrace` which helps intercept dynamic library calls and signals by the executable process.